gryphonshafer/Quizzing-Rule-Book/governance/internationals.md

 - Team coaches whose teams are not involved in the quiz shall serve as answer judges and scorekeepers if needed.

 ### Answer Judge
-- The head answer judge is responsible for the correctness of questions.

 ### Scorekeeper
 - At least one scorekeeper will tabulate the results of each question on official score sheets in every International Final.
 They shall keep a running score of each quiz.